gSchool/passing-functions-as-arguments/README.md

 :question: If we passed a different function into `callFunctionWithWord`, what argument would it be called with?

-:star: Complete the `callFunctionWithThree` definition below.
-It should return the results of passing the number `3` into whatever function is passed into it as its first argument.
+:star: Complete the `callFunctionWithThree` definition below. `callFunctionWithThree` should return the results of passing the number `3` into whatever function is passed into `callFunctionWithThree` as its first argument.

 ```javascript
 function callFunctionWithThree(func) {